+Objective HO5:

+To encourage individual and community

+Policy HO5.1

 Self-Build

 Self-build proposals for new dwellings will be supported, including proposals for development sites for the provision of self-build plots.

+based self-build projects.

-Community Build projects (Consultation Survey Results, section 3).
+There is evidence that the people of Ledbury will support self build developments as individuals or as Community Build projects (Consultation Survey Results, section 3).
 The formation of Community Land Trusts will be encouraged to allow individuals to come together as a group, although at this stage an appropriate parcel of land has not been identified.
 Proposals in line with the NPPF and the Core Strategy are to be encouraged.

-Employment & Economy - The Background
+7. Employment & Economy Employment & Economy - The Background

 According to the Herefordshire Employment Land Study 2012, Ledbury 'has a good balance of employment provision which is primarily focused on the industrial and warehouse sector.
 There is some office provision; however the town does not function as a key office location'.
 Ledbury has two principal employment areas, at Bromyard Road Trading Estate and the recently extended Lower Road Trading Estate.
 There are around 10 key employers.
-The low number of large employers has not yet given rise to the establishment of a Chamber of Commerce: this is possibly a weakness in managing trade expansion.
+The low number of large employers has not yet given rise to the establishment of a Chamber of Commerce; this is possibly a weakness in managing trade expansion.
 Supply of employment land in and around the town is good; however some of the existing sites are tired and most date back 20 years or more.
 There are few high quality, modern employment units available.
 Ledbury has excellent access to the M50 and the M5 making it an attractive location for industry, particularly situated around the ring road.
 Employment sites to the north of the town have the advantage of the nearby railway station.
 Ledbury has slightly more industrial employment as a proportion of its overall employment provision Unemployment rate in Ledbury is:

+~~~~~

+3.1%

 Lower than the national average of:

-70% of those in work are in full-time work while 30% are in part-time work

-The town has more retired people than the national average
+4.4% 70% of those in work are in full-time work while 30% are in part-time work The town has more retired people than the national average